 Plagiarism is presenting someone else’s words or ideas as your own.
 If you don’t credit the author, you are committing a type of theft called plagiarism.

 When you do research you incorporate outside sources – other people’s words and ideas – into your paper.
 It is important to cite these sources, whether you quote, paraphrase, or summarize their ideas.

-It is plagiarism when you:
+It is plagiarism if you:

-Buy or use a term paper written by someone else.
+- buy or use a term paper written by someone else.

-Cut and paste passages from the Web, a book, or an article and insert them into your paper without citing them.
+- cut and paste passages from the Web, a book, or an article and insert them into your paper without citing them.

-Use the words or ideas of another person without citing them.
+- use the words or ideas of another person without citing them.

-Paraphrase a person’s words without citing them.
+- paraphrase someone’s words without citing them.

 Most colleges have an Academic Integrity Policy.
 Consequences for plagiarism can range from failing the paper or the class to suspension from the school.

-First, use your own ideas.
+Use your own ideas.
 Your paper and your ideas that should be the focus.